tvdboom/ATOM/README.md

 		- 'PA' for Passive Aggressive
 		- 'SGD' for Stochastic Gradient Descent
 		- 'MLP' for Multilayer Perceptron
-	+ metric: string, optional (default=None)
+	+ metric: function callable
 	Metric on which the pipeline fits the models.
-If None, the default option is selected depending on the task's type.
-Possible values are (case insensitive):
-		+ For binary and multiclass classification or regression:
-			- 'max_error'
-			- 'R2'
-			- 'MAE' for Mean Absolute Error
-			- 'MSE' for Mean Squared Error (default)
-			- 'MSLE' for Mean Squared Log Error
-		+ Only binary classification:
-			- 'Precision'
-			- 'Recall'
-			- 'Accuracy'
-			- 'F1' (default)
-			- 'Jaccard'
-			- 'AUC' for Area Under Curve
+Score function (or loss function) with signature `metric(y, y_pred, **kwargs)`.
 	+ successive_halving: bool, optional (default=False)
 	Fit the pipeline using a successive halving approach, that is, fitting the model on 1/N of the data, where N stands for the number of models still in the pipeline.
 After this, the best half of the models are selected for the next iteration.
 This process is repeated until only one model is left.
 Since models perform quite differently depending on the size of the training set, we recommend to use this feature when fitting similar models (e.g: only using tree-based models).
 	+ skip_iter: int, optional (default=0)
 	Skip n last iterations of the successive halving.
 	+ max_iter: int, optional (default=15)
 	Maximum number of iterations of the BO.
+0 to not use the BO and fit the model directly on its default parameters.
 	+ max_time: int, optional (default=np.inf)
 	Maximum time allowed for the BO (in seconds).
 	+ eps: float, optional (default=1e-08)